 • Travel speed too slow – Cold laps, excess weld deposition, irregular bead shape, undercut, excess heat input making the development of high toughness impossible.

 Welding Polarity (a type of current)

 Polarity affects the distribution of heat differently in MMA because of the effects of the compounds in the flux.
 There is evidence that direct current electrode negative (DCEN) can result in higher melting rates in MMA.
 The preferred polarity of the MMA system depends upon the electrode being used and the desired properties of the weld.
 Manufacturers have developed coating systems that stabilise the arc in AC, that direct current electrode negative (DCEP) or DCEN.
 Many electrodes work on more than one polarity and some work successfully on all three.

-INTENSIVE 5 DAY INTRODUCTORY WELDING IN MAG/MIG, MMA OR TIG£825.00 inc Vat Select options
+INTENSIVE 3 DAY INTRODUCTORY WELDING IN MMA, ARC or STICK£495.00 inc Vat Read more

-CITY & GUILDS LEVEL 3 IN ADVANCED WELDING SKILLS IN MMA – WEEKENDS£45.00 inc Vat / week for 27 weeks with a 14-day free trial and a £29.99 sign-up fee Sign up now
+CITY & GUILDS LEVEL 3 IN ADVANCED WELDING SKILLS IN MMA£1,680.00 inc Vat Read more

 Fully kitted out welding training centre in Chester, UK

 Training is based at our fully kitted out and TWI approved training centre in Chester, in the UK.
 Although, we can also offer tailored training plans on-site at your business for larger teams with a need for short, intensive training courses.